-E 33: System Design
+E 33: System design

-Elevated tiers must be equipped with manure belts or must be located to reduce soiling of hens below.
+- a.
+Elevated tiers must be equipped with manure belts or must be located to reduce soiling of hens below. - b.
+If there are doors remaining on the equipment from a pre-cage-free system, they must be completely removed or sealed open.

-E 34: System Doors
+E 34: Litter access